viewerofall/veilTDC/README.md

 > [!IMPORTANT]
 > **AI-Assisted Project:** This repository was developed with the help of AI.
 Whilst I have tried to review the code, I can not guarantee the code to be efficent. **Use caution**

+## Warnings & usage
+Currently right now, veil isnt built to get used.
+There are major issues, like frame rendering in cli apps causing your screen to look like a crt, not being able to actually send any mouse and keyboard inputs to it, and actual gui windows just not working.
+It also is only supported on niri currently but am working to expand that with a modular registry design to swap out components with what you are on from a TTY to a sway compositor.
+Currently everything needs to be rendered under a config.lua in a /home/abyss/veil (local place) but well I doubt you have that.
+This isnt meant for use yet.
+Wait.

 ## What is it?

 Veil renders graphical applications inside your terminal by: